Tab-e-n/blue-runner/update_notes.md

  - Shortend coyote time on S1 and it's derivates.
  - XT9 is unlocked when you have 7 bonuses now.
 If you already have them unlocked, this update wont take it away.
- - Fixed `savefile_interaction` argument working incorrectly.
+ - Fixed `--savefile_interaction` console argument working incorrectly.

 </p></details>
 <details><summary><h2>SONIC RUNNER EDITOR</h2></summary><p>